Menu

 Kidnapping occurs across the world with political, ideological, and criminal motives.
 Foreigners, including Australians, have been kidnapped overseas whilst travelling.
 Kidnaps can happen anywhere, anytime, including in destinations that are typically at lower risk.

 Kidnapping is a serious risk in Mexico.
 Kidnapping occurs throughout the country, with the highest number of cases recorded in and around Mexico City, along the Gulf Coast from Tamaulipas to Tabasco states, and in other large cities.
-Kidnappers target a broad demographic, including foreigners and expatriates.
+Kidnappers target a broad demographic, including wealthy Mexicans, migrants seeking to cross the US borders as well as foreigners and expatriates.
+Motives are also varied, with political kidnappings and forced disappearance reported across the country.
 Victims of traditional kidnappings are physically abducted and held captive until a ransom is paid.
 In some cases, the captors receive a ransom and kill the victim.

-Some victims claim police officers are involved in their kidnapping.
+Some victims claim police officers or other officials are involved in their kidnapping.

-Virtual kidnappings target people over the phone to extort money.
+Virtual or scam kidnappings target people over the phone to extort money.
 Kidnappers pose as officials or cartel members and demand payments for the release of a family member they have allegedly detained.
 If you receive a call or message, contact local police.
+This opportunistic extortion attempt can also occur alongside public news.

 Express kidnappings are also regularly reported in Mexico.
-Kidnappers force victims to withdraw funds from ATMs before they are released.
+Kidnappers force victims to withdraw funds from ATMs before being released, including being held in an unauthorised taxi.

 If, despite our advice, you travel to an area with a high risk of kidnapping, our ability to provide consular assistance in these destinations will be limited.